SimonKefas/multistep-form/README.md

-# **Multistep Form with Conditional Navigation and Restricted Forward Navigation**
+# **Multistep Form with Conditional Navigation and Progress Bar**

-This README provides a comprehensive guide on how to implement and use the multistep form script with conditional logic and restricted forward navigation.
-The script allows you to create complex forms where steps can be shown or hidden based on user input, and users cannot skip required steps by clicking ahead in the navigation bar.
+This README provides a comprehensive guide on implementing a multistep form with conditional logic, restricted forward navigation, and a progress bar.
+The script allows for complex forms where steps can be shown or hidden based on user input, users cannot skip required steps by clicking ahead, and a progress bar visually indicates the user's progress through the form.

 ---